Emily D. Baker: Legal commentary

-The Emily Show
+Baker has two YouTube channels.
+One features livestreams, and on the other she hosts her podcast "The Emily Show."
+On both channels, she provides legal analysis and commentary on high-profile cases and pop culture events.
+Her YouTube channel is the number one outlet for live trial coverage.

-Baker hosts "The Emily Show," a podcast and YouTube channel where she provides legal analysis and commentary on high-profile cases and pop culture events.
+Her app, "Law Nerd," on Google Play, has over 10,000 downloads.
+Her community, dubbed the same name, stays connected through the app and by commenting on her YouTube livestreams in live chats.

 Personal life

 Baker moved to Nashville, Tennessee with her husband, a dentist, and their 2 sons from Los Angeles, California in 2020.